 Once you have recorded that an attendee is fully vaccinated, you should not need to see proof of vaccination from that person each subsequent week.
 Consider providing the Covid check-in marshal with a list of regular attendees who have provided proof of vaccination.

-See the next section for Vaccination reporting requirements for staff and volunteer workers.
+See following page for Vaccination reporting requirements for staff and volunteer workers.